ivanbgd/ethereum-handshake/README.md

   change, at least a little.
     - The caveat is that each handshake should preferably complete as an atomic operation, meaning it shouldn't be interrupted until it's complete.
+- Input validation is performed at a single place, which is at the program's boundary at which the data (which is recipient's enode's) enters the application.

 ## Development